Thirst Lodge, a popular Oxford nightclub and cocktail bar, has abandoned its plans to host lap-dancing nights after opposition from

 which cost £20 each.

-Oxford nutters have lost their appeal at Oxford Magistrates to overturn the variation of a licence to run a lap dancing club 50 yards
+Oxford nutters have lost their appeal at Oxford Magistrates to overturn the variation of a licence to run a lap dancing club 50

-from their church.
+yards from their church.

 The Rev Vaughan Roberts, Rector of St Ebbe's Church, lodged an appeal after Oxford Council's Licensing Committee granted the variation last December to Greene King to run Thirst Lodge.

-Roberts said: We still feel that granting a variation of the licence to permit lap dancing at this sort of establishment was totally inappropriate because of its proximity to the church and because these types of clubs can make women feel vulnerable—there
+Roberts said: We still feel that granting a variation of the licence to permit lap dancing at this sort of establishment was totally inappropriate because of its proximity to the church and because these types of clubs can make women feel

-are hundreds of young female students who live nearby and women who park their cars in the nearby Westgate Car Park.
+vulnerable—there are hundreds of young female students who live nearby and women who park their cars in the nearby Westgate Car Park.
 We wouldn't be keen to see such a club anywhere because lap-dancing degrades God's gift of sex.

 A petition signed by 800 people and several hundred letters were received by the Court prior to the hearing.
-Roberts told the Court a further concern was the site of the club, which he described as adjacent to one of the gateways into the university
+Roberts told the Court a further concern was the site of the club, which he described as adjacent to one of the gateways into the

-He added: We are obviously disappointed about the decision because it doesn't fit with the council's intention to regenerate this area of the city and doesn't take into account that women should be able to feel as safe as possible when they are out
+He added: We are obviously disappointed about the decision because it doesn't fit with the council's intention to regenerate this area of the city and doesn't take into account that women should be able to feel as safe as possible when they are

 The church was supported in its action by the Christian Legal Centre.
-Its founder and director, Andrea Minichiello Williams, said the licence granted would have to be reviewed after one year because Oxford City Council had adopted a new regime which changes
+Its founder and director, Andrea Minichiello Williams, said the licence granted would have to be reviewed after one year because Oxford City Council had adopted a new regime

-the way that lap dancing clubs are licensed.
+which changes the way that lap dancing clubs are licensed.

 The Christian Legal Centre is urging supporters to ask their councils to adopt the new regime that gives more powers to local authorities to protect the culture of their town centres.
-It is important to oppose these clubs not just on a legal basis
+It is important to oppose these clubs not just on a legal

-but on a moral basis, she said: It is vital that local churches stand up for Christian values in the public square and we are grateful to St Ebbe's Church for taking this lead.
+basis but on a moral basis, she said: It is vital that local churches stand up for Christian values in the public square and we are grateful to St Ebbe's Church for taking this lead.

 St Ebbe's Church, in Oxford's city centre, said this week it had lodged an official objection to a new licence